Abhilasha1103/Coffee-Sales-Dashboard/README.md

 Result and Insights :

+ - We are able to see a continuous growth in revenue which indicates increasing popularity and success of the business .

+ - We can see drastic increment in the revenue in the month of May indicating that people are visiting the cafes often or in more numbers .

+ - This could be due to holiday season and we should be prepared for this trend next year .

  - I have noticed that the Monthly revenue showcases a steady increase over time, peaking at approximately $156,756 in June.

  - Product categories such as Brewed Black Tea and Espresso have the highest transaction quantities, highlighting their popularity.